 - Sampling RAPID antigen tests at the entrance gates for selected individuals drawn from a targeted sampling system, based on the ”EVA” system.

 - Mandatory isolation if they test positive for SARS-Cov-2, following a sampling test.
 In this case, the travelers and their travel companions are accommodated in quarantine hotels, where they will undergo further PCR testing to confirm the initial diagnosis.
-Guests will stay in seclusion hotels for at least 10 days.
+Guests will stay in seclusion hotels for a maximum of 10 days.
 The expenses of the accommodation in quarantine hotels are covered by the Greek state.